-Additionally, most FBI investigations target individuals and organizations suspected of a variety of federal offenses.
+Additionally, most FBI investigations target individuals and organizations that are suspected of a variety of federal offenses.
 If you are charged with multiple counts of multiple crimes, you could be subject to decades of incarceration.
 Furthermore, due to the breadth of the federal conspiracy statute, you could be imprisoned even if you were not directly involved in the commission of a federal offense.

 Q: How do you know if the FBI is investigating you?

 When you are the target of a federal investigation, it is to the FBI’s advantage to keep you in the dark.
-If you know that federal agents are looking into your professional practice or business dealings, you are far more likely to seek legal representation and exercise your right to remain silent.
+If you know that federal agents are looking into your professional practice or business dealings, you are far more likely to seek legal representation and exercise your right to remain silent to avoid self-incrimination.
 On the other hand, if FBI agents can convince you that you are not being targeted, they know that they have a much better chance of getting you to say something they can use against you.

 Q: Is it possible that I am just a witness, or am I under federal investigation?